kosehy/rezero_text_to_audio/README.md

 For instructions and/or greater detail refer to the project [pdf][pdf]

 ## Mandatory part
+- [ ] Upload to Vogsphere a link to your public facing Github repository.
 - [ ] The project code should run without errors and perform an interesting or usefultask.
 It should handle bad input gracefully.
 - [ ] The user interaction part of your program should be well explained or easy tounderstand.
 - [ ] Your README should explain the purpose and/or use of the program, and includescreenshots of it running.